netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   (note the section `Data protection`_).
 Select one of the following options:

   * *Yes*: The service will be booked.
-  * *Optional*: The customer decides in the checkout if the service should be booked.
+  * *Enable on customers choice*: The customer decides in the checkout if the service should be booked.
   * *No*: The service will not be booked.

 * *Enable Preferred Day*: The customer chooses a specific day on which the shipment